samkjohns/Drakebook/README.md

 [heroku]: http://thedrakebook.herokuapp.com/

 Drakebook is a web application inspired by Facebook.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
+It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the front end.

 ## Features & Implementation